|

 □ 5 = < 1,000 cubic meters per person per year

 3. What is the average annual rainfall at your facility?
-Using your internet browser, type in “average annual rainfall” for your facility location.
+Using your internet browser, type in “average annual rainfall” for your facility location.9 inches per year

 Average Ranking 4